This article on 5 ways to spot a fad diet will help you to avoid diets that promise quick and easy long-term weight loss and fail to deliver.

 It is based on drastic calorie-cutting

 Diets that allow fewer than 1,000 calories per day promise quick results.
 The problem is our bodies don’t respond well to dropping a lot of pounds very quickly.
-Members of the medical profession advise that it is unsafe for most of us to lose more than 2 to 3 pounds of fat a week.
-An exception to this would be someone who is very obese and needs to lose weight to undergo surgery.

-The human body requires a minimum of 1,000 calories each day to sustain itself.
-This does not include the calories required to perform daily activities.
-Aim to take in around 1,200 calories daily, and around 1,500 calories if you exercise.
-Any less than this and you will suffer headaches and feel hungry, tired, light-headed and irritable.
+Aim to take in around 1,200 calories daily and about 1,500 calories if you exercise.
+Any less than this, and you will likely suffer headaches and feel hungry, tired, light-headed, and irritable.

-Additionally, when consuming too few calories, your metabolic rate will slow to conserve energy.
 So while you will lose weight, when you go back to eating as before, you will regain the weight.
 You may even gain more than you lost, as your body will still be burning calories at a slower rate.

 -